Tseng Cheng

-Biography
+Early years and education

 Born on 29 July 1915 near Tangshan, Hebei, Tseng's father died when he was just fourteen.
 His father set his childhood ambition to study medicine, but to save without the expensive medical fees from his father, Tseng Cheng was forced to study civil engineering instead.
 He fled to Tianjin before the outbreak of World War II.

 He studied at Diocesan Boys' School, where he finished the Junior Matriculation exam of the University of Hong Kong.
 Due to financial difficulties from his father's illness, he was not able to afford further education in Hong Kong.
 He left school at 17, and find work to support the family.
 He obtained work first as apprentices and later as a piece worker for an engineering and construction company, where he was joined by his younger brother when he, too, reach 17.
 They both worked very hard for the next couple of years.

 From the age of 20 to 23, through money he saved from working, he completed university education in Canton, China, in a private college, Citizen's University 廣州國文大學 (now closed).
 He graduated from university just before the Japanese invasion in 1937.
 He took up an engineering job repairing bridges of the Kowloon Canton Railway damaged by the Japanese, and was involved in constructing the Humen Pearl River Bridge.
 His family (mother and brother Pei) fled to the neutral French concession in Guangzhouwan (present day Zhanjiang) at the height of the Japanese invasion of Hong Kong.